oswystan/devel/editors/nvchad/README.md

-# usage
+# About
-- copy all lua files to ~/.config/nvim/lua/custom
-- change search icon in
-    - ~/.config/nvim/lua/plugins/configs/telescope.lua
-      prompt_prefix = "   "
-    - ~/.config/nvim/lua/core/default_config.lua
+This is a fork repo from https://github.com/NvChad/NvChad.

+More features or bugfix:
-> that is because the original nerd icon can not be displayed correctly in iterm2 v3.4.x
+- iterm2 nerd font icon can not be displayed on telescope UI
+- add custom directory for my private configurations
+- add snippets for c/cpp, lua, javascript, bash